pytorch/vision/CONTRIBUTING.md

 By contributing to Torchvision, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.

-Contributers are also required to [sign our Contributor License Agreement](https://code.facebook.com/cla).
-If you are contributing on behalf of someone else (eg your employer), the individual CLA may not be sufficient and your employer may need to sign the corporate CLA.
-If you have any questions, please contact us at cla@meta.com
+Contributors are also required to [sign our Contributor License Agreement](https://code.facebook.com/cla).